 Milan is a byword for high fashion and you'll find all the big Italian names here - and plenty more besides!
-With opera, art and fine dining also on the menu you can forget your trainers and let your imagination run wild when packing for this stylish European city break.
+With opera, art and fine dining also on the menu you can forget your trainers and let your imagination run wild when packing for this stylish Italian city break.
 Take the opera dress, leave the cutoffs and your holiday in Milan will go with a stylish swing!

 Fab holidays for:

 Choose from Milan Milpensa, Milan Linate or Bergamo (operated by Ryanair)

 The Duomo in Milan is the largest church in Italy

 Other Destinations in Italy

 Milan is serviced by two air travel hubs, with Linate airport located just seven kilometres to the east and Malpensa airport sitting 50km north west of the city.
 The former is the smaller of the Milan airports, while the latter is much larger and more regularly used by tourists taking holidays to Milan.
 Busses and shuttle services to and from both airports operate regularly from the bus station which sits close by the main Stazione Porta Garibaldi rail hub.
 The choice of car hire from Milan Airport gives you the option to make your own way in to the city.

 What to do in Milan

 Milan is known as a city fuelled by fashion and many of the world's largest labels make their home here, including Prada, Armani and Versace, so holidays in Milan are perfect for performing a bit of high class retail therapy.
 The beautiful cathedral and La Scala concert hall, where operas are performed on a regular basis, contribute to the cultural value of the city, and a diverse array of bars and clubs spice up the night life and ensure cheap holidays in Milan have wide appeal.